gitextensions/GitExtensionsDoc/source/settings.rst

 .. settingspage:: Confirmations

-This page allows you to turn off certain confirmation popup windows.
+This page allows you to turn off certain confirmation popup windows by unchecking the checkboxes.

 .. settingsgroup:: Confirm actions